Sympathetic cooling of a radio-frequency LC circuit to its ground state in an optoelectromechanical system: Detection of the rf resonator steady state

 The charge noise spectrum can be measured by measuring either the voltage noise across the circuit capacitance $C(x_s)$, $\delta V_C(\omega)$, or the voltage noise across the circuit inductance $L$, $\delta V_L(\omega)$.
 Since $\delta V_C(\omega)=[q_{\rm zpf}/C(x_s)]\delta q(\omega)$, $\delta V_L(\omega)=-(\omega^2 \phi_{\rm zpf}/\omega_{LC})\delta q(\omega)$, and both measurements will be affected by an imprecision noise originating from the environment and the detection apparatus, one can write for the two cases

 where $S_{imp}^C$ and $S_{imp}^L$ are the voltage imprecision noise spectra for the measurement cases, we have assumed that they are uncorrelated from the other noise terms, and we have used Eq.~(\ref{lumpeff}) and Eq.~(\ref{rescale4}) in Eq.~(\ref{speclvolt}).
-These expressions show that measured voltage noise spectra can provide the stationary photon occupancy of the rf resonant circuit provided that the spectra are properly calibrated and, above all, that the imprecision noise is small enough so not to alter the evaluation of the area below the measured spectrum.
+These expressions show that measured voltage noise spectra can provide the stationary photon occupancy of the rf resonant circuit provided that the spectra are properly calibrated and, above all, that the imprecision noise is small enough so not to alter the evaluation of the area below the measured spectrum [see Eqs.~(\ref{ulc2})-(\ref{deltaphi})].

-We can express this condition on the voltage noise imprecision $S_{imp}^{C,L}$ in more quantitative terms by exploiting the fact that, as suggested by Eq.~(\ref{spectrasusc}), in all the typical physical conditions, the charge noise spectrum is characterized by a single Lorentzian-like peak essentially determined by the rf effective susceptibility $\chi_{LC}^{\rm eff}$ of Eq.~(\ref{chiLCeff}).
-In fact, one can write with a very good approximation the effective rf susceptibility as a standard susceptibility with modified effective frequency $\omega_{LC}^{\rm eff}$ and damping $\gamma_{LC}^{\rm eff}$ \cite{Genes,Dantan},
+We can express this condition on the imprecision noise $S_{imp}^{C,L}$ in more quantitative terms by exploiting the fact that the shape of the charge spectrum $S_{\delta q}(\omega)$ is determined by the effective LC susceptibility of Eq.~(\ref{chiLCeff}).
+The parameter regime which is optimal for cooling the LC resonator is distinct from the strong electromechanical regime where the electrical and mechanical modes hybridize yielding two spectrally resolved peaks.
+On the contrary, in the cooling regime of interest here, the effective LC susceptibility $\chi_{LC}^{\rm eff}$ is characterized by a single peak, significantly broadened by the interaction with the optomechanical system, and therefore one can approximate $\chi_{LC}^{\rm eff}$ as a standard susceptibility with modified effective frequency $\omega_{LC}^{\rm eff}$ and damping $\gamma_{LC}^{\rm eff}$ \cite{Genes,Dantan},

 where

 under typical experimental conditions, and

 in agreement with the analysis of Sec.~\ref{approxtheory}.
 Therefore the charge noise spectrum $S_{\delta q}(\omega)$ is peaked at $\omega \simeq \omega_{LC}^{\rm eff} \simeq \omega_{LC}$, and, using Eqs.~(\ref{spectrasusc})-(\ref{essedeltav}), one can write its maximum value with very good approximation as